ioquatix/relaxo/README.md

 All documents will allocated UUIDs appropriately and at the end of the session block they will be updated (saved or deleted) using CouchDB `_bulk_save`.
 The Transactions interface doesn't support any kind of interaction with the server and thus views won't be updated until after the transaction is complete.

-To abort the session, either raise an exception or call `session.abort!` which is equivalent to `throw :abort`.
+To abort the session, either raise an exception or call `transaction.abort!` which is equivalent to `throw :abort`.

 ### Loading Data